selfiens/property-alias/README.md

  */
 ```

-## Why
+## Background

-### Why alias an existing property?
+### Why create aliases an existing properties?

-This package aims to assist in accessing poorly named properties by better 'alias' names.
+This package aims to assist in accessing poorly named properties by better names.
 It is designed to help in situations where you are unable to rename a property
-due to reasons such as its origin from an ex-employee, an external
+due to reasons such as its origin from an external
 API, a poorly named database field, or the high risk associated with refactoring the name.

-### Why ClassDoc @property?
+### Why define aliases in ClassDoc with @property?

 The `@property` definitions in ClassDoc are understood by many IDEs,
 and these IDEs will provide auto-completions and refactorings as if the aliases were real properties.